Generic Tropical Varieties: Basic Concepts and Notation

 \section{Basic Concepts and Notation}

 In this section we present some results and recall definitions which are used in the subsequent sections.
-Let $K$ be an algebraically closed field of characteristic 0 with a non-archimedean valuation $v\colon K \to \R \cup \{\infty\}$.
-Later we will assume that the valuation is trivial, i.e.\ that $v(a)=0$ for all $a\in K^*$, but for a moment we consider the general case.
+Let $K$ be an infinite field.
+In general, for the purposes of tropical geometry $K$ is equipped with a non-archimedean valuation $v\colon K \to \R \cup \{\infty\}$, which induces the transition map between classical and tropical varieties.
+In this note we only consider the constant coefficient case, i.e.\ that $v(a)=0$ for all $a\in K^*$.
+This reduces the tropical geometry in our setting to the study of Gr\"obner fans (at least in characteristic 0); see Remark \ref{exnonconstfalse} for a hint at the general situation.
+Note that the definition of a tropical variety as given below works in any characteristic and for the results of this paper only $|K|=\infty$ is required.